 Many countries and jurisdictions currently restrict drone operations to visual line-of-sight (VLOS), meaning that the aircraft can travel at most 500 meters from the pilot under standard aviation regulations.
 Infrastructure and utilities can span vast distances – pipelines can stretch across entire countries, and the United States contains millions of miles of power lines.
 Another rapidly expanding field within the inspection industry is solar farms, which are only set to increase in size as the demand for renewable energy climbs all around the world.

 BVLOS (beyond visual line of sight) flights make the inspection of such colossal distances and areas economically feasible, as drones can travel further in one flight, doing away with the need to constantly relocate the inspection team and reducing downtime for the drone.
 The amount of data that can be collected in one day is significantly increased, and so is efficiency as a result.

 BVLOS drone operations are currently incredibly difficult to gain authorization for – the United States Federal Aviation Administration (FAA) has to date granted only a tiny percentage of the thousands of requests it has received.
-So if you are aiming to push the state of the art with BVLOS inspection operations, what can you do to maximize your chances of approval, easing the route to certification and thus minimizing your time to market?
+So if you are aiming to push the state of the art with BVLOS inspection operations, what can you do to maximize your chances of approval, easing the route to the FAA UAV certification and thus minimizing your time to market?